 [Kremna and Sagalassos, and more difficulties with native inhabitants]

 (5) Now Kremna is occupied by Roman colonists, and Sagalassos is subject to the same Roman governor to whom the whole kingdom of Amyntas was subject.
-It is a day’s journey distant from Apameia, having a descent of about thirty stadia from the fortress.
+It is a day’s journey distant from Apameia, having a descent of about thirty stadium-lengths from the fortress.
 It is also called Selgessos; this city was also captured by Alexander.
 Now Amyntas captured Kremna.
 After passing into the country of the Homonadians (who were considered too strong to capture), establishing himself as master of most of the places, and even killing their tyrant, Amyntas was caught by treachery through the artifice of the tyrant’s wife.
 And he was put to death by those people, but Quirinius [Sulpicius Quirinius, governor of Syria] overthrew the inhabitants by starving them, and captured alive four thousand men and settled them in the neighbouring cities.
 This left the country destitute of all its men who were in the prime of life.

 In the midst of the heights of the Tauros mountain range, which are very steep and for the most part impassable, there is a hollow and fertile plain which is divided into several valleys.
 But though the people tilled this plain, they lived on the overhanging brows of the mountains or in caves.
 They were armed for the most part and were accustomed to overrun the country of others, having mountains that served as walls about their country.